SymbioticLab/Oort/README.md

 The output of the experiment will validate the following major claims in our paper:

 #### 	**FL Training:**
-* Kuiper outperforms existing random participant selection by 1.2×-14.1× in time-to-accuracy performance, while achieving 1.3%-9.8% better final model accuracy (§7.2.1).
+* Kuiper outperforms existing random participant selection by 1.2×-14.1× in time-to-accuracy performance, while achieving 1.3%-9.8% better final model accuracy (§7.2.1) -> Table 1 and Figure 9.
-* Kuiper achieves close-to-optimal model efficiency by adaptively striking the trade-off between statistical and system efficiency with different components (§7.2.2).
+* Kuiper achieves close-to-optimal model efficiency by adaptively striking the trade-off between statistical and system efficiency with different components (§7.2.2) -> Figure 11 and 12.
-* Kuiper outperforms its counterpart over a wide range of parameters and different scales of experiments, while being robust to outliers (§7.2.3).
+* Kuiper outperforms its counterpart over a wide range of parameters and different scales of experiments, while being robust to outliers (§7.2.3) -> Figure 13, 14 and 15.
 #### 	**FL Testing:**
 * Kuiper can serve developer testing criteria on data deviation while reducing costs by bounding the number of participants needed even without individual data characteristics(§7.3.1) —> Figure 16.
 * With the individual information, Kuiper improves the testing duration by 4.7× w.r.t.
 Mixed Integer Linear Programming (MILP) solver, and is able to efficiently enforce developer preferences across millions of clients (§7.3.2) -> Figure 17.

 ## Training

+### Table 1 -  Summary of improvements on time to accuracy

+### Figure 9 - Time-to-Accuracy performance

+### Figure 11 - Breakdown of final model accuracy

+### Figure 12 - Breakdown of Time-to-Accuracy performance with YoGi

+### Figure 13 - Impact of number of participants K

+### Figure 14 - Impact of penalty factor α on stragglers.

+### Figure 15 - Impact of outliers

 ## Testing